alicesomigliana/diskpop-docs/doc/index.rst

 The physical processes and solution algorithms employed are described in  :ref:`Solution algorithms<target to solution>`, while the initial conditions are discussed in :ref:`Initial conditions <target to initial_parameters>`.

 To analyse the raw output of Diskpop, the Python library :ref:`popcorn<target to popcorn>` is available.
-Both codes have been published in Somigliana et al. 2024 (ADD LINK).
+Both codes have been published in `Somigliana et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv240721101S/abstract>`_.

 Using Diskpop for your work
 -----------------------------

 Diskpop and popcorn are freely available for the community to use.
-If you use Diskpop simulations in your work, please make sure to cite Somigliana et al. (2024) ADD LINK.
+If you use Diskpop simulations in your work, please make sure to cite `Somigliana et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024arXiv240721101S/abstract>`_.
 Additionally, as the dust evolution module is forked from Richard Booth's repository, if you use include dust in your simulations please cite also `Booth et al. (2017) <https://ui.adsabs.harvard.edu/abs/2017MNRAS.469.3994B/abstract>`_.

 Installation